peterjc/thapbi-pict/database/README.rst

 =====================

-We include a default ITS1 database with THAPBI PICT using the following three sets of sequences (subject to taxonomy filtering):
+We include a default ITS1 database with THAPBI PICT using the following three sets of biological sequences (subject to taxonomy filtering):

 - Curated *Phytophthora* ITS1 sequences (at species level) from file ``database/Phytophthora_ITS1_curated.fasta``.
 This is sorted by sequence.